Where to Find Deleted Files in Windows 10: 5 Easy Ways

 WAY 5.
 Use a Recovery Tool (Try WinfrGUI)

-If none of the above methods work, your files might still be recoverable using a recovery tool like WinfrGUI.
-It’s a free, user-friendly version of Microsoft’s official Windows File Recovery tool — no command line needed.
+If none of the earlier methods work, your files might still be recoverable with a tool like WinfrGUI.
+It’s a free, user-friendly version of Microsoft’s official Windows File Recovery, designed to simplify data recovery without the need for complex commands.